poiley/chronicle/README.md

-# YouTube Live-Stream Recorder
+# Chronicle: Live-Stream Recorder

-A turnkey, serverless system for on-demand recording of YouTube Live streams.
+A turnkey, serverless system for on-demand recording of livestreams.
 Submit a live-URL via a dashboard or CLI, and the system will:

 1. Enqueue your request in an SQS FIFO queue.
 2. Dispatch a Lambda → ECS Fargate task to record in highest quality (`yt-dlp`).